JensRestemeier/SyncExtensionTest/README.md

 This is the Finder Sync Extension template that comes with XCode, togther with some code to request the extended attribute for each file when a badge is requested.

+Run it and attach it to the Finder process, then watch the log output.

 Additionally there is a small command like utility to test the extended attributes from a plain command line application.

 ### Prerequisites